-Status
+Length of RSA-keys Status

-Good (2; 3)
+At least 3072 bit Good (2; 3)

-Sufficient (2)
+2048 - 3071 bit Sufficient (2)

-Insufficient
+Less than 2048 bit Insufficient

+insumcient

 Table 8 - RSA key size

 Supported elliptic curves38

 Not all elliptic curves are suitable for use in TLS.
 The security of ECDSA and EdDSA digital signatures and the ECDHE key exchange depend on the chosen curve.
 The table lists the most commonly used curves.